 Natural Gas Vehicle Maintenance and Safety

-Natural gas is a cleaner-burning, safe fuel that can save you money at the pump while benefitting the environment and reducing U.S. dependence on petroleum.
+Natural gas is a cleaner-burning, safe fuel that can save you money at the pump while benefitting the environment.
 Natural gas is primarily made up of methane and is the same gas we can use to heat our homes and cook our food, but it is also suitable as a transportation fuel in many applications.

 Natural gas vehicles (NGVs) use a spark-ignited engine, similar to conventional gasoline-fueled vehicles, but instead use a natural gas fuel storage and delivery system.
 Typical engine modifications for NGVs include hardened exhaust valves and valve seats, but these modifications do not change the visual appearance of the engine, nor do they change the engine's maintenance and service requirements.